Rikartt/Interlinear-Book-Of-Psalms-Viewer/README.md

-# 📖 Intralinear Book of Psalms Viewer
+# 📖 Interlinear Book of Psalms Viewer

 This project is a modern web-based viewer for the Book of Psalms, inspired, initially, by *Quran.com*.
 It displays Hebrew verses aligned with their English translations and provides rich linguistic metadata, including: